RatJuggler/sync-gandi-dns/README.md

 # sync-gandi-dns

-This is a simple Python package which allows the IP address records for a domain registered with [Gandi](https://www.gandi.net) to be kept up to date with the dynamic values assigned by your ISP.
+This is a simple Python package which allows the IP address records for a domain registered with [Gandi](https://www.gandi.net) to be kept up to date with the dynamic public values assigned by your ISP.

 To keep it simple it will only update a single domain but can include updates to resource records for both IPV4 (`A`) and IPV6
 (`AAAA`).